Do you think in the short or long term?

 CHRISTUS Health decided to leverage a 12-week window between budget cycles and implement a business and resource management platform to achieve this.

-Their partner worked swiftly to configure their new platform and provide training to managers, allowing them to adopt the new system enabling significant cost reductions quickly.
+Their partner worked swiftly to configure their new platform and provide training to managers, enabling significant cost reductions quickly.

-By doing so, they also eliminated the inherent inefficiencies in data collection and gained better visibility into IT spending.
+By doing so, they eliminated inefficiencies in data collection and gained better visibility into IT spending.

 CHRISTUS Health’s IT Finance team could more effectively align budgets with project and operational demands by streamlining the planning process and gaining better visibility into IT spending.